• Menu

 • July: Clean and organize garage

-• August: Declutter closets (summer)
+• August: Declutter closets (current season)

 • October: Clean behind appliances